 The same logic applies to the word ‘inexpensive’.
 My inexpensive might not be your inexpensive.

 Much of the time journalists use words like ‘cheap’ or ‘affordable’ to contrast with ‘expensive’ or ‘unaffordable’.

 Now there are two words that would get a marketing person annoyed if they appeared in a story about a product.

 Although not always.
 The Samsung sales executives showing off the company’s folding phones a year ago were happy to position the product at the premium end of the range.
 A high price can be a marketing strategy.

 As can ‘cheap’.
-Yet for some reason we are not supposed to mention that.
+Yet for some reason marketing people prefer that we don’t mention that.